 In addition to infecting vulnerable Windows machines, Blaster worm was programmed to launch a denial of service (DOS) attack against windowsupdate.com, an Internet domain owned by Microsoft and used to distribute software updates to Windows customers beginning on Saturday.

-A worm mentioned only in passing as part of the author's prior coverage history.
+A worm mentioned only as historical background in the author's biography.

 Match every observed IP, domain, and hash against your live telemetry.